learn-co-curriculum/react-router-nested-routes-code-along/README.md

 through a `Route`, the component receives props _from_ the `Route` automatically that contain information on the route, including the URL path that triggered the `Route` to render.
-This is happening on _both_ of these `Route`s, but in the first `Route`, it is auotmatically being passed down.
+This is happening on _both_ of these `Route`s, but in the first `Route`, it is automatically being passed down.
 The issue here is that, in addition to Router props, we also want to pass in the data we have in state.

 The easiest way to handle this is to use the `render`.
 The `render` attribute of